 National Tree Day

 National Tree Day takes place on the Wednesday of National Forest Week in September.
-The next National Tree Day will be on Wednesday, September 26, 2018.
+This year National Tree Day is on Wednesday, September 22, 2021.

 View our other active programs here:

 National Tree Day serves as a celebration for all Canadians to appreciate the great benefits that trees provide us – clean air, wildlife habitat, reducing energy demand and connecting with nature.

 This year we’re celebrating the 10th anniversary of National Tree Day on Wednesday, September 22, 2021!